SESARLab/mfh-dl-performace-testing/thesis.md

 MIND Foods HUB *sensors* are of three types:

-- Measurements, that register discrete, floating-point, values (for example temperature, humidity, wind speed, etc, etc).
+- Measurements, that register discrete, floating-point values (for example, temperature, humidity, wind speed, etc.).
-This type of measurement is stored in the `double_value` column, while the time of the measurement is stored in the `measure_timestamp` column.
+This type of measurement is stored in the `double_value` column, while the measurement time is stored in the `measure_timestamp` column.

 - Phase sensors, that register a range of floating-point values in a given period.
-This type of measurement is stored in the `str_value` column, while the time start and end of the measurement are stored respectively in the `start_timestamp` and `end_timestamp` columns.
+This type of measurement is stored in the `str_value` column, while the time start and end of the measure are stored respectively in `start_timestamp` and `end_timestamp` columns.

 - Tag sensors, that register string-based values.
-This type of measurement is stored in the `double_value` column, while the time of the measurement is stored in the `measure_timestamp` column.
+This type of measurement is stored in the `double_value` column, while the measurement time is stored in the `measure_timestamp` column.

 Each *sensor* provides measurements for a given *location*, or rather cultivation.

-To randomly generate data for `dl_measurements` I needed to mock this relation between a sensor type and its measurement, and guarantee these logical constraints:
+To randomly generate data for `dl_measurements`, I needed to mock this relation between a sensor type and its measurement and guarantee these logical constraints:

 - `double_value` is only populated for float-based measurements while `str_value` is `NULL`.
 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`